 Marriott Bonvoy Brilliant Card

-The Marriott Bonvoy Brilliant Card offers automatic Gold status but you can earn Marriott Platinum status by spending $75,000 in a year.
+The Marriott Bonvoy Brilliant (full review here) is one of my favorite hotel credit cards and offers automatic Gold status but you can earn Marriott Platinum status by spending $75,000 in a year.
 Platinum status will get you breakfast and lounge access but that’s a lot of spend for Platinum status and once again, I don’t think I would go for it.

 Here’s a look at the other features:

 - 3x at U.S. restaurants and on flights booked directly with airlines

 - 2x on all other purchases

 - Each calendar year you can receive credit for 15 nights towards the next level of Elite status.
 Limit one 15 Elite Night Credit per Marriott Loyalty Program member.

 - Receive a statement credit every four years after you apply for Global Entry ($100) or TSA Pre-Check ($85) with your Card.

 - Free, unlimited Boingo Wi-Fi at more than 1,000,000 Boingo hotspots worldwide.

 Marriott Bonvoy Boundless